Rockwood

 Village

-NEIGHBORS PARK, GRESHAM, OREGON
+GRESHAM, OREGON

 Goal: Create a world-class site plan and model workforce housing community that includes a privately funded public park with robust programming to provide services, social engagement, and economic mobility opportunities to residents and the community at large.

-Rockwood Village is a five building workforce housing project located in the heart of the Rockwood neighborhood in Gresham, Oregon.
+Rockwood Village is a six building workforce housing project located in the heart of the Rockwood neighborhood in Gresham, Oregon.
 As the diverse Rockwood population continues to increase, the supply of high quality and attainable housing becomes even more scarce.
 While Rockwood Village will be the largest new housing community in the Rockwood neighborhood of Gresham with its 224 units, Rockwood Village is still just a small reprieve to this housing crisis.
 This project is designed to not only meet the needs of the general workforce community, but also of the population demographic that tends to be larger families.
 This site includes five, 4-story buildings, a stand-alone community building and new public park, Neighbors Park.
 All units are a mix of 1-, 2-, 3-, and 4- bedrooms.
 64% of the units for this project are comprised of larger units to meet the needs of larger family sizes.

 To promote health, education, and social activities, the community building includes a large gathering space with a full kitchen for events and social interaction, along with audio visual equipment that will enable the community to host workshops and seminars.
 To foster outdoor activities, the project provides flexible outdoor spaces that include an outdoor playfield, meandering walking paths, picnic areas, a play area, and a large community garden area.
 Pedestrian paths that can be used as an exercise track provide connection between the Rockwood Village community and the adjacent school and other local amenities.
 A new street that bisects the property will provide residents with direct access to public transportation, major retail, and services along the major arterial streets.
 To complete this community, CDP partnered with Hacienda CDC, Oregon’s largest Latino-led, Latino-serving housing organization, as a Co -Developer and Co-General Partner to own and operate the property together with CDP and to provide its invaluable resident services programming.